Anuraag001/Cforger/README.md

 # Cforger

-This is a lexical analyzer for C language.
+This is a lexical/syntax analyzer for C language.

-It prints the symbol table and provides info about Lexical errors if present.
+It prints the symbol table and provides info about Lexical/syntax errors if present.

 Step 1: Modify the *input.txt* file and put your code whose analysis you want.

 Step 2: To run , use the following commands

-`flex compiler.l`

-`gcc lex.yy.c -o compile `

-`./compile `

-In case if you want to compile a file other than *input.txt* modify the code in *compiler.l*
+`./run compiler`

+if you are unable to use *run.sh* on Linux try:

+`sudo chmod +x run.sh`